Bad presentations. We’ve all had to sit through them. Heck, we’ve probably all given one or two. I know I have.

 Tip #10: Apply design choices consistently to avoid distraction

-Audiences are quick to pick out, and focus on, any inconsistencies in your design.
+Audiences are quick to pick out, and focus on, any inconsistencies in your presentation design.
 As a result, messy, inconsistent slide decks lead to distracted, disengaged audiences.

 Design choices (fonts and colors, especially), must be applied consistently across a slide deck.
 The last thing you want is your audience to pay attention to your design choices before your content.